taocpp/PEGTL/doc/Development.md

 ### Other Things

- * Build a compile-time facility to convert Unicode code points to UTF8 sequences!
+ * ~~Build a compile-time facility to convert Unicode code points to UTF8 sequences!~~
+   * Done in version 4.0.
- * Investigate whether we are crazy enough to attempt parsing linked lists or trees.
+ * Investigate whether we are crazy enough to attempt parsing linked lists or trees?

 ### Buffer Inputs